-- Wood Badged Leader. - Assisted as a tutor and presenter on a number of courses (5-6) relevant to appointment. - Completed additional training as directed. - Hold a current Leadership role. - Hold an appointment within Scouting related to the training you are delivering. - Recommended by members of the Section Training Teams you have assisted.
+- Wood Badged Leader. - Assisted as a tutor and presenter on a number of courses (5-6) relevant to appointment. - Completed additional training as directed (including AT&D Introductory; AT&D Basic). - Hold a current Leadership role. - Hold an appointment within Scouting related to the training you are delivering. - Recommended by members of the course teams you have assisted. - Fulfill any other requirements of the Assistant Leader Trainer role description.